Jackleila/Memescrapper/README.md

 # Memescraper
-Just a meme scraper in PHP
+Just a meme scrapper in PHP